Postdoctoral Scholar – Computational Genomics – Deep Learning for Genome Annotation

 The qualified applicant will have a PhD degree in Bioinformatics, Evolutionary Biology, Computational Biology, Genetics, or a related field.
 Biology/Bioinformatics experience is essential and previous experience with software development is desired.
-The applicant should have experience with Linux/Unix, scripting languages (Python), R, and relational databases.
-The applicant must have a strong background in population genetics/genomics and a solid foundation in the statistical considerations for these analysis.
+The applicant should have experience with Linux/Unix, scripting languages (Python), R, and machine learning.
 The position is renewable after the first year, for up to three years.
 As a result of the pandemic, the successful candidate can start work remotely.
 Start date is as soon as possible.

 Interested applicants, Please send the following THREE documents: cover letter, research statement, and CV to: Jill Wegrzyn at email@example.com

 Applications will be accepted until December 20th, 2021.